smartiniOnGitHub/fastify-favicon/README.md

 Fastify Plugin to serve the favicon.

-With this plugin, Fastify will have a route configured for `/favicon.ico` requests.
+With this plugin, Fastify will have a route configured for favicon (usually `/favicon.ico`) requests.

 ## Usage